 - Deadly Euphemism: The Torturer's Guild refers to its victims as "clients"; also, its technical name is "Guild of The Seekers for Truth and Penitence."

-- Deconstructor Fleet: The series deconstructs many things, but particularly of Joseph Campbell's Heroes Journey.
+- Deconstructor Fleet: The series deconstructs many things, but particularly of Joseph Campbell's The Hero's Journey.
 On the surface, Severian is a torturer and executioner who spares a woman, gets banished for it, and eventually rises to become the ruler of the nation, and the savior of the world, while becoming a better person.
 However, Severian's entire journey is pre-arranged and destined by Sufficiently Advanced Aliens so that he will bring about a future where humanity evolves into the Sufficiently Advanced Aliens.
-Severian's is, for the most part, incapable of seeing the strings.
+Severian is, for the most part, incapable of seeing the strings.

-- Deus ex Machina: in book four when Severian is rescued by aliens in a spaceship (who had been introduced earlier).
+- Deus ex Machina: In book four when Severian is rescued by aliens in a spaceship (who had been introduced earlier).
 His rescuers explicitly state that they are pulling a Deus Ex Machina.
 However, it is likely that this is a subversion rather than simply lampshading an unsatisfying plot development: the thoughtful reader is supposed to connect this with the puppet imagery earlier in the narrative, and wonder what else the 'powers from above the stage' have been doing during the story.
 The fact that Severian relates this Deus Ex Machina conversation but still doesn't understand how he's being manipulated, is perhaps one of the clearest examples of his status as Unreliable Narrator.

 - Diamonds in the Buff: Jolenta's outfit in Dr. Talos' play.
 (Severian and Dorcas are completely naked.)

-- Dramatically Missing the Point: when Severian discovers a bush covered in Claws on a beach in book IV, does he join the dots and recall that aliens just told him to his face that they were "powers from above stage" orchestrating the story of his life, taking him to the beach so he would have a necessary little adventure?
+- Dramatically Missing the Point: When Severian discovers a bush covered in Claws on a beach in book IV, does he join the dots and recall that aliens just told him to his face that they were "powers from above stage" orchestrating the story of his life, taking him to the beach so he would have a necessary little adventure?
 No. He has a religious epiphany instead.

 - Dude, She's Like, in a Coma!: Severan undresses Jolenta when she's sleeping.